-We work in exclusive partnership with podiatrists, members of the French Union for Foot Health (UFSP), in the development of our range of "first-step" shoes.
-Our models recommended by foot health professionals have all the technical characteristics necessary for proper development of a child's foot.
+We work in exclusive partnership with French podiatrists, grouped within the French Union for Foot Health, in the development of our range of "first-step" shoes.
+Our models recommended by foot health professionals have all the technical features necessary for the proper development of the child's foot.

 Walking is a fundamental step in a child's development.
-It starts around the age of one year, but this is only an average: each child is different and will start walking when he or she has gained enough strength and confidence.
+It occurs around one year old but this is only an average: each child is different, he will start when he has gained enough tone and confidence.

-Before walking, babies first go through a series of stages that enable them to stimulate and develop their muscles, improve their coordination and find balance.
-Turning over, sitting up, crawling on their tummies, and crawling on all fours are all possible processes.
-Each child employs his or her own series of movements, sometimes one after the other, sometimes in combination.
+In order to walk successfully, a baby first goes through a series of steps that allow him to stimulate and develop his muscles, improve his coordination and find his balance.
+Rolling over, sitting up, crawling on the floor, crawling on all fours are all possible processes.
+Each child develops his or her own mode of movement, sometimes one after the other, sometimes in combination.

 What is a good first-step shoe?

-Materials and linings, height of the upper, counters, hard toes, soles, and lasting technique are all elements to take into consideration: a quality shoe is an ensemble, a product of expertise and savoir-faire.
-Our recommended shoes have been examined by a committee of the UFSP, according to a precise list of more than 20 specific technical characteristics.
+Materials and linings, height of the shaft, counter, hard toe, soles, assembly technique are all elements to be taken into consideration: a quality shoe is the result of a know-how.
+Our recommended models have been examined by a UFSP committee, following a precise list of over twenty specific technical characteristics.

-“First-step" shoes must be made of quality materials, light and with a flexible sole for the foot to roll smoothly.
-They have a high upper with lacing for optimal support of the ankle and instep.
-A firm asymmetrical counter, a reinforcement at the back of the shoe, protects against any lateral twisting.
-The hard toe effectively protects the child's toes.
+First-step shoes should be made of quality materials, be lightweight and have a flexible sole for the foot's smooth movement.
+They have a high upper with lacing, for optimal support of the ankle and instep.
+The presence of a pronounced asymmetrical reinforcement, placed at the back, protects against any lateral torsion of the shoe.
+The hard toe will effectively protect the child's toes.

-Contrary to popular belief, first-step shoes should not offer arch support.
-This could hinder the natural development of the arch supporting muscles.
-Gradually, the muscles and tendons will strengthen to reach a first level of stability around the age of 4 years.
+Contrary to popular belief, the first steps should not offer support or arching.
+This could hinder the natural development of the arch support muscles.
+Gradually, the muscles and tendons will strengthen to reach a first level of stability around the age of 4.

-Every three months or so, it is advisable to check whether the child's foot has grown.
-To do this, you can measure the distance between the heel and the toe using a sheet of paper, our printable pedometers or a professional pedometer.
+Every three months or so, it's a good idea to check if your child's foot has grown.
+To do this, you can measure the distance between the heel and toe using a piece of paper, our printable pedometers or a professional pedometer.
 This measurement is ideally taken at the end of the day.